 Managing user accounts and controlling employee access to applications and computing resources is a key responsibility of enterprise IT departments.
 To ensure consistency and administrative efficiency, most enterprises consider identity management a central function and use a unified system to manage identities.
 Most commonly, enterprises rely on Microsoft Active Directory Domain Services (AD DS) for this purpose.

-This article looks at the ways to integrate GCP with your identity management system.
+This article looks at the ways to integrate Google Cloud with your identity management system.
 The article helps you choose the approach that best fits your requirements.

 Assessing requirements for hybrid identity management

-The best way to extend your identity management system to GCP depends on multiple factors:
+The best way to extend your identity management system to Google Cloud depends on multiple factors:

 - The pools of identities in your organization